AzureSQLDB/ContentSafetyLab/docs/4-ai-language.md

     ],
     ```

-1. If you want to expriment with this, you can change the **ProductDescriptionID** in the SQL statement that sets the message.
+1. If you want to experiment with this, you can change the **ProductDescriptionID** in the SQL statement that sets the message.
 Some values you can use are 661, 1062, or 647.

 ### Entity Linking